-But your future doesn’t have to look like that.
-You are not locked into a career as a professor or even an adjunct instructor.
-As someone pursuing an advanced degree in a liberal arts field at UT, you have more career options than you may have realized.
+Introduction to Non-Academic Job Search ResourcesAs someone pursuing an advanced degree at UT, you have more career options than you may have realized.

-Alternatively, you may have discovered during your time in graduate school that an academic career is simply not a good fit for you.
+You may have discovered during your time in graduate school that an academic career is simply not a good fit for you.
 There could be any number of reasons for this, none of which mean that you aren’t smart or hard-working enough to succeed as a professor.

 Or, you could be taking a pragmatic view of the academic job prospects in your field.
 Perhaps the job list has just come out and you see that there are no job postings in your specialty.
 You’d like to obtain an academic position just as you and your advisors have planned, but you understand that having a Plan B makes sense in this job climate.